m4r35n357/ODE-Playground/README.md

 * exp
 * sin(h)_cos(h)
 * tan(h)_sec(h)2
-* pwr (f(x)^a, a is a scalar)
+* pwr (f(x)^a, where a is a scalar)
 * ln

+## Function Analysis (a little in c but mostly in Python)

-Using these higher level functions, Newton's method is implemented trivially, but I have also provided an implementations of the bisection method for comparison.
+Using these "higher level" functions, Newton's method is implemented trivially, but I have also provided an implementations of the bisection method for comparison.
 In summary, there are three main areas of application for the code:
-* solving nonlinear ODEs
+* solving nonlinear ODEs (to arbitrary precision with c/MPFR)
-* plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis
+* plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis (Python is best here)
-* interactive investigations in the Python console
+* various interactive investigations in the Python console

 The plotters.py script enables the analysis of a "model" function's derivatives along with the value itself, across a range of the input variable.
 That file contains a selection of example invocations in the comments.